 Happy Multicast Monday!
-I was reviewing some of the latest enterprise streaming research and realized I haven’t dug into a topic that’s on everyone’s mind: security.
+I was reviewing some of the latest enterprise streaming research and realized I haven’t dug into a topic that’s on everyone’s mind: secure streaming.

 When industry analysts and reporters publish their predictions for the new year, security in some form or another is part of every list.
 Whether it’s technology trends, CIO priorities or IT spend, security is at or near the top of the list without fail.

-So, let’s talk about the security built in to Multicast+.
+So, let’s talk about secure streaming and how it is handled in Multicast+.

 100% Behind the Firewall

 Even our web-based management platform, Altimeter, sits behind the firewall.
-Most other enterprise distribution options use a cloud controller to operate, which means you have to open a communication path through the firewall for your eCDN solution to work.
+Most other enterprise distribution options use a cloud controller to operate.
+This means you have to open a communication path through the firewall for your eCDN solution to work.
 Once that communication path exists, the solution has the ability to extract and compile information about your enterprise network.

-Ramp takes securing your streaming video one step further.
-Multicast+ adds a layer of security by encrypting the multicast packets as they travel your network, and digital signatures maintain the integrity of the exchange between senders and receivers—even if you already have HLS encryption.
+Ramp takes secure streaming of video one step further.
+Multicast+ adds a layer of security by encrypting the multicast packets as they travel your network.
+The digital signatures maintain the integrity of the exchange between senders and receivers—even if you already have HLS encryption.
 For HTTPS, Multicast+ includes a built-in, publicly signed PKI certificate so the receiver can establish trust with the browser.
-This can be replaced by your corporate certificate if required.
-As a result, you don’t have to worry about the type of information you share in all-hands meetings, executive video messages or online training videos.
+You can replace this with your corporate certificate if required.
+As a result, you don’t have to worry about the type of information you share in all-hands meetings, executive video messages, or online training videos.

-We already touched on the fact you have complete control of your Multicast+ environment because it’s deployed and managed 100% behind your firewall—not somewhere in the cloud—which inherently reduces enterprise risk.
+As previously mentioned, you have complete control of your Multicast+ environment.
+It’s deployed and managed 100% behind your firewall—not somewhere in the cloud.
+This inherently reduces enterprise risk.

-In addition, it doesn’t rely on any other device to deliver video streams.
+In addition, it doesn’t rely on any other device to deliver secure streaming.
 Multicast+ receiver clients only receive the (encrypted) video from the Multicast+ sender—not other devices on the network as is the case with peer-to-peer.
 Sharing and forwarding data from one device to another—especially if you have a bring your own device policy—increases the risk of transmitting viruses, spyware and other malware across your network.